-King Ludwig II, also referred to as the “Mad King Ludwig,” ordered the construction of Neuschwanstein Castle, originally called “New Hohenschwangau Castle,” a sophisticated and much better replica of his former childhood home, Hohenschwangau castle, to withdraw from the public life.
+King Ludwig II, also referred to as the “Mad King Ludwig,” ordered the construction of Neuschwanstein Castle, originally called “New Hohenschwangau Castle,” a sophisticated and much better replica of his former childhood home, Hohenschwangau Castle, to withdraw from the public life.
 The king never saw the final look of the building due to his sudden death.

-Heidelberg Palace (Schloss Heidelberg)
+2. Heidelberg Palace (Schloss Heidelberg)

-Heidelberg Palace is an exceptional place to visit for history buffs and travelers seeking out a place that looked straight out from a fairytale book with romantic surroundings, and it’s far absolutely one of the grandest and oldest palace structures of the German Renaissance, rich with a great history.
+Heidelberg Palace is an exceptional place to visit for history buffs and travelers seeking out a place that looks straight out from a fairytale book with romantic surroundings, and it’s far absolutely one of the grandest and oldest palace structures of the German Renaissance, rich with a great history.

-It has an Ottheinrich Building, one of the outstanding palace structures; the Barrel Building, where nobles hold lively parties and the Friedrich Building, which houses figures and statues.
+It has an Ottheinrich Building, one of the outstanding palace structures; the Barrel Building, where nobles hold lively parties; and the Friedrich Building, which houses figures and statues.

 See Related: Best Day Trips from Berlin

-Hohenzollern castle is a breathtaking hilltop fort within the periphery of the Swabian Alb near the well-known black forest and one of the most remarkable castles in Germany.
+Hohenzollern Castle is a breathtaking hilltop fort within the periphery of the Swabian Alb near the well-known Black Forest and one of the most remarkable castles in Germany.

 The vicinity of the castle offers a picturesque view as it is within the most beautiful mountain in Swabia.
-It is formerly a house that was destroyed in 1423 and turned left out till the nineteenth century.
+It is formerly a house destroyed in 1423 and turned left out till the nineteenth century.

 Crown Prince Frederick William of Prussia decided to restore and reconstruct the Hohenzollern house in 1819.
 By 1850, the structure had evolved into one of Germany’s most ornate castles.

 The Hohenzollern Castle is a family dynasty’s ancestral seat rather than a conventional museum.
-It is a historical and vibrant residence that welcomes visitors, with an elegant luxury interior and architectural features that create a unique atmosphere.
+It is a historical and vibrant residence that welcomes visitors with an elegant luxury interior and architectural features that create a unique atmosphere.